-This programme provides advanced study of finance and is particularly suitable for graduates in quantitative subjects who wish to prepare for careers in the financial sector.
+This programme provides advanced study of finance and is particularly suitable for graduates in finance and accounting related subjects who wish to prepare for careers in the financial sector.
 We welcome graduates from a wide range of disciplines who want to consolidate their understanding of finance.
 Many MSc graduates are now employed in banks and financial institutions in the UK and worldwide.
 Others have entered careers in higher education and research.

 You will study a range of modules as part of your course, some examples of which are listed below.

 - Introduction to Finance

 - Introduction to Accounting

 - Introduction to Financial Markets